belgio99/dsm7-dvb-drivers/README.md

 In this repo's releases, I'm leaving the compiled kernel modules for my architecture and CPU family, in case someone needs them.
 I'm also leaving the modified files I used to compile them.

 From time to time, Synology may update the kernel, so you may have to wait for the sources to become available to update your system, if the kernel version should change.
 The good thing is that 4.4.302+ is the last 4.4 kernel, and it's EOL, so it should not change anymore.
 Synology also doesn't update major kernel versions, so you should be safe for a while.

+Don't forget to star this repo if you found it useful!